prysm.propagation#

 Parameters:

-• cmplx_field (numpy.ndarray) – complex-valued array with both amplitude and phase error
+• cmplx_field (ndarray) – complex-valued array with both amplitude and phase error

 • wavelength (float) – wavelength of light, microns